RaspberryPiFoundation/scratch-curriculum/en-GB/brain-game/index.md

 + Add a `forever` {.blockcontrol} loop around this code, so that the player is asked lots of questions.

 + Create a countdown timer on the stage, using a variable called `time` {.blockdata}.
-The 'Balloons' project has instructions for making a timer (in step 6) if you need help!
+The 'Ghostbusters' project has instructions for making a timer (in step 5) if you need help!

 + Test your project again - you should be able to continue asking questions until the time runs out.